experimental-platform/example-nodejs-loudspeakers/README.md

 # Sound Example for Experimental Platform

-[The node.js code](https://github.com/experimental-platform/example-speaker/blob/master/index.js) only contains a few lines and is easy to understand.
+[The node.js code](https://github.com/experimental-platform/example-nodejs-loudspeakers/blob/master/index.js) only contains a few lines and is easy to understand.
 It uses [mplayer](https://help.ubuntu.com/community/MPlayer) for playing a sound located in the ``sounds/`` directory.
+There's also an example written in [Ruby on Rails](https://github.com/experimental-platform/example-rails-loudspeakers).

 ## Requirements